Music source separation: How AI stem separation generally works

-AI Stem Separation in Sync Music
+AI stem separation in sync music

-A growing number of companies are providing the ability for both music publishers and clients to utilize the stem separation technologies for their project needs.
-Especially useful in the case of vocal removal from mixtures.
+A growing number of companies are providing the ability for both music publishers and clients to utilize the stem separation technologies for their project needs, which is especially useful in the case of vocal removal from mixtures.
 Utilizing these tools provides editors and agents of the film and TV music industry to quickly have available the ability to adjust and contour songs without the need to reach out to providers which would cause time delays.
-This improves the potential of a usage because a common issue with sync placements is that certain kinds of sounds can interfere too much with the application of the underscore (for example vocals).
+This improves placement potential because a common issue with sync placements is that certain kinds of sounds (for example, vocals) can interfere too much with the underscore.
 This also provides the sync professionals the ability to take the track into unexpected directions and otherwise enhance the mix for the purpose of the application of the track.

-AI Stem Separation for the DJ
+AI stem separation for the DJ

 Quick stem separation is a perfect match for the professional DJ looking to create unique mashups.
-Generally the track would be rendered into a stem by placing the desired songs into the appropriate folder, when the song is selected it will have the basic four stem groupings available and in some cases individual parts (samples) can be triggered on pads for live performance.
+Generally, the track is rendered into a stem by placing the desired songs into the appropriate folder; when the song is selected, it has the basic four stem groupings available, and in some cases, individual parts (samples) can be triggered on pads for live performance.

-Notable Case Studies of AI Stem Separation
+Notable case studies of AI stem separation

-Disney Music Group made use of stem separation technologies to enhance their back catalog of recordings.
-Beatles recordings where split and enhanced with stem separation technologies and the engineers during this process also helped to progress the development of the technology.
+Disney Music Group used stem separation technologies to enhance their back catalog of recordings.
+Beatles recordings were split and enhanced with stem separation technologies and the engineers during this process also helped to progress the development of the technology.
 Numerous classic hit songs have been the target of restoration through stem separation achievements.

-Stems vs AI Stem Separations
+Stems vs AI stem separations

 Stems have been used in the recording industry to mean files bounced during the mixing process, generally a collection of like sounds grouped as a "stem".
 Stems in the context of the original project files can provide a large number of exported audio files for multiple purposes.
 These kinds of files generally provide a better quality overall and offer the ability to further isolate project material without introducing artifacts.

-AI Stem Separations have generally produced material that is ideally suited for volume adjustments or further effect processing or production.
-These kinds of stems generally have come in the basic four groupings of vocal, bass, drum and other.
-New approaches and deeper training of models resulted in the capability to isolate additional material beyond the basic four groupings however these kinds of separations generally have spectral anomalies, blend in additional sounds or change some quality of the original targeted sound.
+AI stem separations have generally produced material that is ideally suited for volume adjustments or further effect processing or production.
+These kinds of stems generally have come in the basic four groupings of vocal, bass, drum, and other.
+New approaches and deeper training of models resulted in the capability to isolate additional material beyond the basic four groupings, however these kinds of separations generally have spectral anomalies, blend in additional sounds, or change some quality of the original targeted sound.